microsoft/ConversationLearner-Samples/README.md

   npm run demo-vrapp
   ```

-5. If you're not already, switch to the BLIS web UI in Chrome by loading http://localhost:5050/home.
+4. If you're not already, switch to the BLIS web UI in Chrome by loading http://localhost:5050/home.

-6. Click on "Import tutorials" (only needs to be done once).
+5. Click on "Import tutorials" (only needs to be done once).
 This will take about a minute and will copy the BLIS models for all the tutorials into your BLIS account.

-7. Click on the demo model in the BLIS UI that corresponds to the demo you started.
+6. Click on the demo model in the BLIS UI that corresponds to the demo you started.

 Source files for the demos are in `blis-bot-01/src/demos`

+## Create a bot which includes back-end code

+1. If you have the BLIS web UI open, return to the list of apps at http://localhost:5050/home.

+2. If a bot is running (like `npm run demo-pizza`), stop it.
+You do not need to stop the UI process, or close the web browser.

+3. If desired, edit code in ``blis-bot-01/src/app.ts``.

+4. Rebuild and re-start bot:

+    ```bash
+    npm run build
+    npm start
+    ```

+5. If you're not already, switch to the BLIS web UI in Chrome by loading http://localhost:5050/home.

+6. Create a new BLIS application in the UI, and start teaching.

+7. To make code changes in ``blis-bot-01/src/app.ts``, repeat the steps above, starting from step 2.

 ## VSCode